izolate/homepage/posts/how-http-cookies-work.md

 ```

 In contrast to `Set-Cookie`, multiple cookies are folded into the same
-header value, and are a bit confusingly separated by a semicolon.
+header value, and are (a bit confusingly) separated by a semicolon.

 ```http
 Cookie: user_id=123; app_theme=dark; likes_apples=true
 ```

 Cookie attributes are never returned to the server.
-They are instructions for
+They are instructions meant
-the client from the server.
+for the client from the server.

 <br>